boltscape/tweet_analysis/README.md

 Sentimental Analysis using Machine Learning on Twitter

-This project aims to perform sentimental analysis on a set of the current most popular tweets streamed from Twitter, order them by hashtag and then attempt to ascertain their polarity ranging from Negative, Neutral to Positive.
+Fetches tweets from Twitter with the current most popular hashtags, order them by hashtag and then attempt to ascertain their polarity ranging from Negative, Neutral to Positive using the Logistic Regression.

+Helps understand public opinion on trending topics in India.